gaaragots/react-boilerplate/README.md

   - Auto HTML Generation with `html-webpack-plugin` & `html-webpack-template`
   - Webpack Dev Server Configured for Development
   - Babel6, Babel-Polyfill and whatwg-fetch to being able to use latest ES6+ Features
-  - Image Optimization with `image-webpack-loader`
-  - Sass and PostCSS, with `style-loader` on development
-  - react-toolbox & material-icons assets
+  - Styled-JSX as CSS-In-JS Solution
   - normalize.css
   - React Router v4

-- Use Redux as State Manager, and Redux-Saga as Side Effect Manager
+- Use Redux as State Manager, and Redux-Observable as Side Effect Manager
 - Unit Test Stack:
   - Jest, as Test Runner
   - Chai, as assertion Manager
   - Sinon, as Stub/Spy/Mock Library
-  - redux-saga-tester, To run smart test under sagas

 - Dev
   - Eslint configured with common good practices